Official websites use .gov

 Development of a wearable point-of-care monitoring device for pediatric obstructive sleep apnea

 Obstructive sleep apnea (OSA) is the most common type of sleep apnea, in which the blockage of the airway causes the patient to stop breathing involuntarily for ten seconds or more throughout the night during sleep.
 When breathing stops, the oxygen level in the blood falls, sometimes waking the sleeper.
-Pediatric obstructive sleep apnea (POSA) can be particularly concerning, with several associated morbidities, which can have long-term effects extending into adulthood, including adverse changes in cardiovascular, metabolic, and developmental health.
-Onset usually occurs between ages 2–8, as tonsils reach their peak growth.
+Pediatric obstructive sleep apnea (POSA) can be particularly concerning, with several associated morbidities that can have long-term effects extending into adulthood, including adverse changes in cardiovascular, metabolic, and developmental health.
+Onset usually occurs between ages two and eight, as tonsils reach their peak growth.
 Unfortunately, pediatric OSA remains largely under-diagnosed because of a lack of education about symptoms and the limited availability of sleep-medicine physicians.
 Early diagnosis and treatment are imperative for preventing many of these morbidities.

 NCT05052216 – Development of a Wearable Point of Care Monitoring Device for Pediatric Obstructive Sleep Apnea

-In collaboration with Ashura Buckley and colleagues, we are currently enrolling children aged 3–12 to investigate how optical signals change throughout sleep by comparing physiological signals derived from NIRS with data from polysomnography.
+In collaboration with Ashura Buckley and colleagues, we are currently enrolling children aged three to twelve to investigate how optical signals change throughout sleep by comparing physiological signals derived from NIRS with data from polysomnography.
 More than 60 children have participated in this study to date, and data analysis is ongoing.
+We found that NIRS is sensitive to low-frequency oscillations in oxygenation, which can be significantly elevated during periods of sleep-disordered breathing.
+We are currently preparing a manuscript to disseminate the findings from this study.

 Vascular diseases driven by genetic alterations and COVID infection